Bob Burnquist Signature Shoe

 We explored ideas such as high abrasion coatings for the leather, moving sewed panels away from high wear zones, hidden gillie lacing, added padding for the collar to improve comfort, EVA outsoles for impact resistance and welded construction to remove stitching all together.

 Bob took our preliminary prototype and put it through its paces.
-He used it for 12 practice sessions and 1 X Game.
-2 Gold medals later, he returned the shoe to us and it was unrecognizable.
+He used it for 12 practice sessions and one X Game.
+After winning 2 Gold medals, he returned the shoe to us.
+Although unrecognizable, it was bruised but not beaten.

 The final product included a hidden lacing system, reduced stitching and paneling near the toe and lateral side to help prevent premature construction failure.
 The rubber outsole was made with high abrasion rubber and its lateral edge was kept sharp to help in board flips and tricks.
 The real accomplishment was being able to deliver these improvements while keeping the aesthetic simple and understated.